kyleconroy/ssf/README.md

 ## Tags

-Tags are arbitrary name-value pairs providing independent dimensions for further differentiating a metric.
+Tags are arbitrary strings providing independent dimensions for further differentiating a metric.
 Such "orthogonal" tags are widely used and explained in other systems, so that explanation will be skipped here.

 SSF does not take a stance on tags meaning anything.
 They are just arbitrary data.
 Fields that have specific meaning to SSF are represented as properties in this spec, rather than in tags.

-The field `tags`, if present, must contain an object with an arbitrary number of fields.
-Each field and it's value must be a string.
+The field `tags`, if present, must contain an array with an arbitrary number of strings.

 ## Status (optional)